One of the most commonly asked questions about bicycle helmets is,

 After a crash

 If you fall and impacted the helmet, there is a very high chance it needs replacement.
 Have a thorough visual inspection of the shell.
-In many cases, the cracks are underneath the shell and not clearly visible.
+In many cases, the cracks are underneath the shell and not visible.

 Take a close look inside the air vents from all angles.
-If you notice any visible cracks, regardless of their size, then replace the helmet immediately.
+If you notice any visible cracks, regardless of their size, replace the helmet immediately.

 After a crash, damages like cracks to the EPS, bumps on the polycarbonate outer shell, wear and tears marks, could be visible.Ulysse Daessle, MET Helmets